Kraggle09/dnd-datapack/.github/CONTRIBUTING.md

 1. Check to see if this issue has already been reported on this page
     *   If so, please don’t report it again.
 Instead, comment any further notes/ideas you have regarding the issue.
 2. If it hasn’t been requested, then you can open a new issue
-3. Tag it with either Bug or Enhancement (enhancement = feature request)
 4. Give it a helpful title
-5. Describe the issue, including what you need to do to reproduce it (if it’s a bug) and what you want added to the pack (if it’s a feature request)
+5. Describe the issue, including what you need to do to reproduce it (if it’s a bug) or what you want added to the pack (if it’s a feature request)
 6. Submit the issue, and **be patient**.
 Some features take time to add, and I can’t guarantee that I’ll have the knowledge necessary to implement it.

 ## Contributing Code